larrylawl/ml-nlp-utility-functions/README.md

 1. Gradient Clipping
 2. BERT Word Embeddings

+Example usage and unit tests are specified in the notebook.

 I've added the `environment.yml` for reproducibility of the notebook.
 However, I've tried to keep each cell self-contained such that users only need to install the dependencies in the cell.

 Feel free to use them for your own research (ง︡'-'︠)ง.